Python-Practice-Discord/template_python_discord_bot/PRIVACY.md

 # Data Deletion Request

-To have all of you data collected by this bot deleted please DM the Team lead.
+To have all of your data collected by this bot deleted please DM the Team lead.
 A data deleting command may also be available.